yao-jz/ZeroSwap/README.md

-# ZeroSwap Implementation with Axiom framework
+# ZeroSwap Implementation with Axiom

-In this repository, we implement the Q-learning algorithm in the ZeroSwap using the Axiom and Solidity.
+In this repository, we implement the Q-learning algorithm in the [ZeroSwap paper](https://arxiv.org/pdf/2310.09413.pdf) using the [Axiom](https://www.axiom.xyz/).

-This is built based on the repository https://github.com/axiom-crypto/autonomous-airdrop-example, and the paper https://arxiv.org/pdf/2310.09413.pdf
+This is built based on the repository [autonomous-airdrop-example](https://github.com/axiom-crypto/autonomous-airdrop-example)

 ## Contracts on Sepolia